Appizy/appizy-app-embed/src/readme.txt

 2. Example of shortcode in a post
 3. Display of web-calculator inside the post

+== Upgrade notice ==

+The version 2.0.0 brings a brand new feature to your web-calculator: it is not now possible for any logged-in user to save the current state of the web-calculator.
+All shortcodes previously added to your page or article are still working but you need to update them to enable the "saving feature".

+== Frequently Asked Questions ==

+= How can I send feedback or get help with a bug? =

+We'd love to hear your bug reports, feature suggestions and any other feedback!
+Please head over to
+<a href="https://github.com/Appizy/appizy-app-embed/issues">the GitHub issues page</a> to search for existing issues or
+open a new one.
+You can also contact us on <a href="https://www.appizy.com/company/contact.html">Appizy website</a>.

+= Where are the user's data from the calculator saved? =

+These information are stored inside your WordPress database.
+Please ensure that the terms of use of your website allow you to store these personal data.

+= Is there any export or backup of these data available? =

+The plugin does not offer yet any special export and backup feature.
+Please backup your website on a regular bases to avoid any data loss.

+= How safe is the data storage within the plugin? =

+While we try to ensure that the plugin is error free, we cannot guarantee that user data will not be damaged, deleted or lost.
+The developers will not be responsible for any failure caused by the plugin.

+The "saving feature" is still in beta version.
+Do not use it for critical business or personal purpose.

 == Changelog ==

 = 2.0.0 =